Eigenfunctions localised on a defect in high-contrast random media: Approximating eigenvalues of in the gaps of

 Since the right-hand side in \eqref{3.8} is bounded uniformly in $R$, we see that $\psi_R(u_0)^2$ is summable in $\R^d$ for any $R$.
 Finally, utilising the Harnack inequality for solutions of elliptic equations, see e.g. \cite[Theorem~8.17]{GT}, we arrive at the pointwise estimate

 Moreover, the same bound (with the same $\theta$) holds for the gradient of $u_0$ by arguing along the lines of \cite[Theorem~3.9]{GT}:

-A similar strategy, although considerably more technical, since it will involve a delicate multiscale analysis, will be used in the proof of the exponential decay of the defect modes of $\A^\e$, see Theorem \ref{theorem uniform exponential decay}.
+A similar strategy, although considerably more technical, since it will involve a delicate two-scale analysis, will be used in the proof of the exponential decay of the defect modes of $\A^\e$, see Theorem \ref{theorem uniform exponential decay}.

 \begin{lemma} We have

 where the constant $C$ depends on $\lambda_0$ but is independent of $\epsilon$. \end{lemma}

 \begin{proof} By partitioning the ball $B_{R}(0)$ into spherical shells of thickness 1, for every $R\in \mathbb{N}$ we get